AbrehamT/AbrehamT/README.md

 # Hello, I'm Abreham Tadesse!

-I'm a developer passionate about building innovative solutions and contributing to open source.
-I love to explore new technologies and leverage them to solve real-world problems.
+I'm a developer passionate about building innovative solutions.
+I have experience with in full-stack development, AI/ML, and embedded systems.
+> "Believe you can and you're halfway there."
+> Theodore Roosevelt
 ## 🌐 Connect With Me

 <p align="center">